 If someone is burning the candle at both ends, it will only be a matter of time before they burn out.
 So asking this question gets you a quick pulse check on how they’re feeling, shows them you care, and will help you take action if and when it’s needed!

-Looking for more to add to your one-on-one meeting agenda?
+Ready to personalize your one-on-one meeting template with a few other agenda items?
 Here are few more tried-and-true winners we recommend: